 Physical assault or worse does occur, but it is important to remember that incidents are extremely rare, and like with other risks, reasonable precautions can reduce the risk and keep you safe.
 There is no need to become overly paranoid, but simply keep your wits about you, be aware of your surroundings and use your common sense.
 Just like you would at home or anywhere else in the world.
 That’s it.

-By far the biggest problem you will face in India is neverending hassle from touts, tuk tuk and taxi drivers and con artists.
+By far the biggest problem you will face in India is neverending hassle from touts, tuk tuk and taxi drivers and the occassional con artists, and this is where much of Indias reputation for hassle comes from.
 This is more of an annoyance than it is an actual danger, but it is very persistent, and very constant and can wear the patience of even the most experienced of backpackers.
 The best thing to do is to read up before you go on all the most common scams and cons, so you can be aware of them before they even get your attention, and then simply ignore them and walk away.
 If you have to simply say no, be firm and walk away again.
 It goes against what you may consider to be polite, but don’t worry about it, touts use the same common conversation starters over and over again, and they are all a prelude to sell you something, take you to a shop for commission or otherwise part you from your money.

 Women travelling in India can sometimes find themselves the target of unwanted attention and hassle.
 Apart from a few isolated examples it is generally just an annoyance and doesn’t go any further, it is certainly not as widespread an epidemic as the media would have you believe, but there are however a few safety practicalities for women in India that may make your trip go a little smoother.